Battling Brittle Bones ... With Broccoli and Spinach?

 which is rich in bio-available calcium.

-We have also realized that those who
+We have also found that those who

 take Juice Plus+ over the long term have healthy bone density.